Facebook Inc (NASDAQ:FB) Earnings

 * Use the options closest to 7 days from expiration (but at least 7-days).

-And a note before we see the results: This is a straight down the middle volatility bet -- this trade wins if the stock is not volatile the week following earnings and it will stand to lose if the stock is volatile.
+And a note before we see the results: This is a straight down the middle volatility bet -- this trade wins if the stock doesn't move much during the week following earnings and it will stand to lose if the stock is volatile.

 If we sold this 40/20 delta iron condor in Facebook Inc (NASDAQ:FB) over the last three-years but only held it after earnings we get these results: